Contents:

 Overview

-Note: LeanData's Territory Management feature is not related to Salesforce Enterprise Territory Management.
+Note: LeanData's Territory Management feature is NOT related to Salesforce Enterprise Territory Management.
 You can use either feature or both at your own discretion.

 Definitions

-- A set of geographic criteria assigned to a single Rep or Round Robin Pool.
+- Territory - A set of geographic criteria assigned to a single Rep or Round Robin Pool.

-- A grouping of Territories that you can define (i.e. Mid Market).
+- Territory Segment - A grouping of Territories that you can define (i.e. Mid Market).

 Setting Up Territory Management